Skip to content

 Spare White is one shade lighter than Sea Salt on the same color strip.
 It’s a cool toned off-white that looks just a bit gray.

-Sherwin Williams Sea Salt vs Comfort Gray (SW 6205)
+Sherwin Williams Sea Salt vs Comfort Gray (6205)

 Comfort Gray is one shade darker than Sea Salt on the same color strip.
-For once it is exactly what you would expect: Sea Salt, but a little darker.
+It is typically what you would expect: Sea Salt, but a little darker.

-Sherwin Williams Sea Salt vs Oyster Bay (SW 6206)
+Sherwin Williams Sea Salt vs Oyster Bay (6206)

 I personally think that the swatch for Oyster Bay is pretty deceiving!
-In real life I would have thought it was a grayish blue green.
+In real life it typically reads quite a bit brighter.

 (You can see it when I talk about exteriors below!)